tomorrowflow/context-portal/conport_mcp_deep_dive.md

 *   **Workspace-Specific Context:** All data managed by ConPort is tied to a `workspace_id` (typically the absolute path to a project directory).
 This ensures that context remains relevant to the specific project being worked on.
 *   **Dual Communication Modes:** The server can operate in two modes:
     *   **STDIO (Standard Input/Output):** For direct, local communication with an MCP client (e.g., an IDE extension like Roo Code).
 This mode is efficient for local inter-process communication.
-    *   **HTTP:** The server can also run as an HTTP service (using Uvicorn as the ASGI server), exposing its MCP tools via an HTTP endpoint (typically `/mcp`).
-This allows for broader accessibility if needed.
 *   **Structured Data Management:** ConPort defines several core data entities (see Section 2) to structure project knowledge, such as decisions, progress, system patterns, and custom data.
 *   **Tool-Based Interaction:** AI assistants interact with ConPort by calling its defined MCP tools, each designed for a specific operation (e.g., logging a decision, retrieving active context).
 ## 2. Core Data Entities & Database Schema